Doctorate in Hearing Science/Doctorate in Speech-Language Science

 - International applicants must additionally submit an English proficiency score (TOEFL or IELTS) and a sample of spoken English.

-Individual interviews with the associate director, the coordinator of Ph.D. studies and/or a potential faculty mentor in the student's intended area of study are required.
-In-person interviews and campus visitations are highly recommended and in some cases may be required.
-In extenuating cases upon approval by the associate director and coordinator of Ph.D. studies when a campus interview is not possible, a phone interview may be permitted in lieu of the on-campus interview.
+Individual interviews with the director, the coordinator of either the Hearing Speech Science or Speech-Language Science program, and a potential faculty mentor in the student's intended area of study are required.
+In-person interviews and campus visitations are highly recommended.
+In extenuating cases upon approval by the director and coordinator when a campus interview is not possible, a virtual or phone interview may be permitted in lieu of the on-campus interview.